osama-mohamoud2006/OOP-APPLIACTIONS/Bank System(Remake with oop)/Bank System/README.md

     clsManageClientBalance ..> clsBankClient : Manipulates
     clsManageClientBalance ..> clsUser : Logs Transaction

+    clsCurrencyExchange ..> clsString : Uses
 ```

 ## Project Structure

-The project has been refactored for clarity and maintainability:
+The project has been refactored for clarity, maintainability, and portability.
+All include paths utilize relative paths (e.g., `Lib/clsDate.h` instead of absolute paths), allowing the project to be compiled from any location.

 *   `Core Features/`: Contains the business logic entities (`clsBankClient`, `clsUser`, `clsPerson`).
 *   `Screens/`: Contains the presentation layer classes (UI Screens).